backstage/mkdocs-monorepo-plugin/docs/index.md

 > **Note: This plugin is in beta.** Whilst it is not expected to significantly change in functionality, it may not yet be fully compatible with other Mkdocs configuration and thus may break with some advanced configurations.
 Once these have been resolved and all bugs have been ironed out, we will move this to a stable release.✏

 ✚ This plugin enables you to build multiple sets of documentation in a single Mkdocs.
-It is designed for large codebases (such as monoliths or monorepos).
-It was designed to address writing documentation in some of Spotify's largest codebases.
+It is designed to address writing documentation in Spotify's largest and most business-critical codebases (typically monoliths or monorepos).

 ✏️ [Blog Post](https://labs.spotify.com/2019/10/01/solving-documentation-for-monoliths-and-monorepos/) | 🐍 [Python Package](https://pypi.org/project/mkdocs-monorepo-plugin/) | ✚ [Demo](https://spotify.github.io/mkdocs-monorepo-plugin/monorepo-example/) | 📕 [Docs](https://spotify.github.io/mkdocs-monorepo-plugin/)